-- No negotiation.
-Simply a restatement of existing positions.
-1. - May or may not lead to a ceasefire but important that everyone should know what was being held out to Sinn Fein in return for 2. an abandonment of the armed struggle. - If there is no early ceasefire and/or further terrorist atrocities it will become progressively easier - having made 3. this effort - to persuade the Irish and SDLP to go along with an exclusive process. - Equally, it is necessary to respond to Unionist concerns that, especially after the Lisburn bombing, Sinn Fein should not be 4. allowed to enter negotiations immediately after a purported ceasefire.
+- 1. No negotiation.
+Simply a restatement of existing positions. - 2.
+May or may not lead to a ceasefire but important that everyone should know what was available to Sinn Fein in the event of an abandonment of the armed struggle. - 3.
+(In private) if there is no early ceasefire and/or further terrorist atrocities it will become progressively easier having made this effort - to persuade the Irish and SDLP to go along with an exclusive process. - 4.
+Equally, it is necessary to respond to Unionist concerns that, especially after the Lisburn bombing, Sinn Fein should not be allowed to enter negotiations immediately after a purported ceasefire.